foundry-rs/starknet-foundry/docs/src/testing/testing.md

 </details>
 <br>

+When contract fails, you can get backtrace information by setting the `SNFORGE_BACKTRACE=1` environment variable.
+Read more about it [here](../snforge-advanced-features/backtrace.md).

 ## Expected Failures

 Sometimes you want to mark a test as expected to fail.
 This is useful when you want to verify that an action fails as